top of page

 AARON HEAD SHOT FIXED copy.jpg

 A Yamaha artist, Aaron Minsky is renowned in the worlds of classical and popular music for pioneering his “celtar” style (pronounced “chel-tar”), which involves playing chords, creating electric-guitar-type sounds, and holding and playing the cello like a guitar, often using a pick.
 He composed “Dead Cello”, the first classical arrangement of Grateful Dead music ever approved by their publisher.
 He was commissioned by the London Cello Society to compose, “Legends of Cellandia” which he conducted at the Royal Academy of Music, London.
-He later conducted the Australian premiere with 70 cellists (courtesy of AUSTA, the Australian String Teachers’ Association).
-He premiered his concerto for cello and symphony orchestra, “The Conqueror” with the Staten Island Philharmonic, New York.
+He later conducted the Australian premiere with 70 cellists.
+He premiered his concerto for cello and symphony orchestra, “The Conqueror” with the Staten Island Philharmonic.
 He premiered his concerto for cello and string orchestra, “Summer Haze” with the Taranaki Youth Orchestra, New Zealand.
-He recently had two online premieres: his choral work, “Kadosh, Kadosh, Kadosh" (Holy, Holy, Holy) with St. John’s Voices (of Cambridge University) and himself as cellist, and a cello and piano duet, “Mr. ASBO (the Anti-Social Swan)” performed in Moscow.
-Since then Mr. Minsky has published an arrangement of the Brahms Rhapsody Op.
-79, no. 1 (for cello and piano), and is preparing for a new rock cello show.
-Mr. Minsky has been recognized as a Marquis Who’s Who Top Artist, and given their prestigious Lifetime Achievement Award.
+He premiered his work for cello and chorus, “Kadosh, Kadosh, Kadosh" (Holy, Holy, Holy) online with the St. John’s Voices (of Cambridge University).
+He premiered his Ten Cello Etudes From the 4th Dimension live in Cambridge.
+Von Cello has also been preparing a comeback in the rock cello world.
+For all the above, Mr. Minsky has been recognized as a Marquis Who’s Who Top Artist, and given their prestigious Lifetime Achievement Award.

 bottom of page